Southwest explains its meltdown to Congress – KION546

 “Sched is asking to confirm who is operating this flight,” the message read.
 “Pls send emp numbers to confirm.
 It’s a mess down here.”

-A photograph of the message, which shows the extent of the airline’s breakdown, is included in testimony the Southwest Airlines Pilots Association union, SWAPA, plans to present at the hearing.
+A photograph of the message, which shows the extent of the airline’s breakdown, was included in testimony the Southwest Airlines Pilots Association union, SWAPA, presented at the hearing.
 (The message and others are seen in all capital letters, standard for this type of cockpit display.)

 As planes stood still at the height of the debacle, crewmembers sat stranded, unable to communicate with their dispatchers and schedulers.